-E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity Subproperty:
+Subproperty: E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity intentional continuation of the range.

-Scope note: This property allows two activities to be related where the domain is considered as an intentional continuation of the range.
+Scope note: This property allows two activities to be related where the domain is considered as an other in sequence.

-Used multiple times, this allows a chain of related activities to be created which follow each other in sequence.
+Used multiple times, this allows a chain of related activities to be created which follow each to preserve the intended appearance (E7)

-the construction of the Kölner Dom (Cologne Cathedral) (E7), abandoned in the 15th century, was continued by construction in the 19th century adapting the initial plans so as to preserve the intended appearance (E7)
+• the construction of the Kölner Dom (Cologne Cathedral) (E7), abandoned in the 15th century, was continued by construction in the 19th century adapting the initial plans so as